How AI Agents Verify Email Addresses Before Sending

 A raw SMTP status field (valid, invalid, unknown, catch-all) still requires the calling code to encode business logic: which statuses are safe to send to, which need a fallback, which should be retried.
 That logic gets duplicated across every agent and pipeline that touches email.

-InboxPolicy instead returns one of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and the SMTP evidence behind it.
+InboxPolicy instead returns one of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and the normalized signals behind it.
 An agent branches directly on the action field, no status-mapping table required.

 This matters more for autonomous agents than for a human on a dashboard.
 A person can eyeball a status column and decide; an agent needs a field it can switch on without a human in the loop.